abelljs/abell-website/content/blog/how-to-build-plugins/index.md

   // do something after build
 }

+function beforeHTMLWrite(htmlText, programInfo) {
+  // alter HTML text and return new HTML Text
+  // Executes before writing .html files return htmlText;
+}

-module.exports = { beforeBuild, afterBuild }
+module.exports = { beforeBuild, afterBuild, beforeHTMLWrite }
 ```

-Either of these functions are optional so you can export the one that you want to use and remove the other.
+These functions are optional so you can export the one that you want to use and remove the other.

 ### When do you need `beforeBuild`?